-Research has shown that accumulated bad posture can contribute to back pain and so it’s important that you maintain good posture in order to minimize back pain.
+Research has shown that accumulated bad posture can contribute to back pain, so you must maintain good posture to minimize back pain.

 Chronic pain affects millions of people and has now become a problem of epidemic proportions.
 People are suffering and searching for answers, but there doesn’t seem to be a definitive solution to resolving it.

 Here are some tips to help you improve your posture so that you can put an end to back pain.

 Good posture not only makes you look better, improves confidence, poise, and assertiveness but it can also affect many aspects of health.
 If you regularly have muscle aches or pain in your neck or back, starting to improve your posture could help.
 Proper posture can help to keep bones and joints in alignment leading to proper muscle recruitment.
 It can help to reduce wear-and-tear on the joint surfaces and decrease stress on the spine, which could lead to ailments such as arthritis.

 Tips to Improve your Posture & End Back Pain

 1. Keep Yourself Aligned